msmykx-intel/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 The next step is to parse framework-dependent operation representation saved in a node attribute and update the node attributes with the operation specific attributes.
 There are three options to do this.

-1. The extractor extension approach.
-This is a recommended way to extract attributes for an operation and it is explained in details in the [Operation Extractor](Model_Optimizer_Extractor.md) article.
+1. The extractor extension approach (recommended way to extract attributes for an operation).
+Explained in details in the [Operation Extractor](Model_Optimizer_Extractor.md) article.

 2. The legacy approach with a built-in extractor.
 The `mo/front/<FRAMEWORK>/extractor.py` file (for example, the one for Caffe) defines a dictionary with extractors for specific operation types.
 A key in the dictionary is a type of an